rabbah/nimbella-cli/doc/nim.md

-% How To Use the Nimbella Command Line Tool
+rep % How To Use the Nimbella Command Line Tool
 %
 %

 This document provides information about the Nimbella Command Line Tool, called nim, and its Command Line Interface (CLI).
 There are also several [Nimbella demo projects at GitHub](https://github.com/nimbella/demo-projects) that you can try out.

-##Table of Contents
+## Table of Contents

  - [Your Nimbella cloud account](#your-nimbella-cloud-account)
  - [Install the Nimbella Command Line Tool (nim)](#install-the-nimbella-command-line-tool-nim)